Algeria calls on Arab states to resolve differences by dialogue

-ALGIERS Algeria expressed "deep concern" on Tuesday after several Arab states cut diplomatic ties with Qatar, appealing to the countries involved to resolve their differences through dialogue.
+ALGIERS (Reuters) - Algeria expressed "deep concern" on Tuesday after several Arab states cut diplomatic ties with Qatar, appealing to the countries involved to resolve their differences through dialogue.

 "While calling on all the countries concerned to adopt dialogue ...
 Algeria appeals for the need to observe, in all circumstances, the principles of good neighbourliness and non-interference in the internal affairs of states," said a foreign ministry statement carried by state news agency APS.